 Director – Cirio H. Santiago, Screenplay – Howard R. Cohen, Producer – Robert E. Waters, Photography – John Araojo & Carding Remias, Music – Jaime Mendoza-Nava, Production Design – Ben Otico & Laida Lim Perez.
-Production Company – Cosa Nueva
+Production Company – Cosa Nueva.

 John Carradine (Richmond Reed), Bruce Fairbairn (Tom Buckley), Trey Wilson (Terry Wayne), Karen Stride (Cherish), Lenka Novak (Suzy), Katie Dolan (Marcy), Lex Winter (CPO Eddie Taylor), Vic Diaz (Pavo), Leo Martinez (Julio)

 Two US Navy sailors Tom Buckley and Terry Wayne are on shore leave in Manila and looking to get laid.
 Fellow officer Eddie Taylor is set up with Cherish, a beautiful local girl he meets in a bar.
 She takes him back to her place – a mausoleum in the local cemetery.
-Waiting there is the aging vampire Richmond Reed and two other girls who drink Eddie’s blood.
+Waiting there is the aging vampire Richmond Reed and two other girls who proceed to drink Eddie’s blood.
 In trying to find what happened to their friend, Tom and Terry also stumble into the lair of the vampire hookers.

-Although viewing Vampire Hookers in this vein tends to make it seem a much more sleazy production than it is – which is certainly the reputation the film has today – where if you substituted it for a more innocuous title, it would simply be a regular B vampire movie of the period.
+Although viewing Vampire Hookers in this vein tends to make it seem a much more sleazy production than it is – which is certainly the reputation the film has today – where if you substituted a more innocuous title, it would simply be a regular B vampire movie of the period.
 There is one scene that goes on for the better part of ten minutes where Bruce Fairbairn romps with the three vampire women but this is shot with glossy, slow-motion tastefulness and never goes beyond seeing the three women topless.

 In the early scenes, Cirio H. Santiago takes us on a tour of life in Manila, introducing us to such local customs as the eating of balut, ladyboy bars and casual prostitution.
 The main switch-off during this time is that the two identification characters, sailors Bruce Fairbairn and Trey Wilson, are complete morons.
 Moreover, when the vampire element arrives, it never amounts to much of a threat.
 The film has the single location of the crypt and events seem to meander around there – various parties venturing into it, trying to escape, returning and so on.
 The film wanders back and forth between these locations without managing to find anything particularly interesting to get worked up about dramatically during its running time.

 Carradine was in his seventies at this point and had considerable alcohol problems.
 Here he spends most of the film wandering around in a white suit and sometimes a giant matching white sombrero quoting Shakespeare and various poets.
 It is a rather incoherent and awful performance.
-You get the impression that Carradine didn’t have much of a clue what was going on and just did his own thing and the producers figured that he was the only name star they had and kept everything they filmed in the final cut, even if it made no sense.
+You get the impression that Carradine didn’t have much of a clue what was going on and just did his own thing, while Santiago figured that it was the only name star they had and kept everything he filmed in the final cut, even if it made no sense.
 Indeed, with some of Carradine’s monologues about how he wished someone had devised something better than vodka to mix with blood, you suspect that Vampire Hookers might have been better off as a comedy.